 U.S. doctors are paid from $156,000 to $315,000 per year for a reason.
 Medical professionals have the most important job in the world, as millions of patients across the U.S. are entrusting their health and safety to doctors each year.

 Still, hundreds of thousands of people get injured and die due to medical errors each year.
 Luckily, Pennsylvania medical malpractice law imposes a heightened duty of care on doctors, nurses, hospitals, and all other medical professionals and healthcare providers.

 According to the True Cost of Healthcare, there are approximately 8,500 paid medical malpractice claims per year.
 The same report revealed that the victim was awarded $500,000 in only about 2,500 of these claims, and the vast majority of these half-million-dollar-plus settlements were possible because the plaintiff was represented by a medical malpractice lawyer.

 Fact: Pennsylvania is the third in the state rank of the average annual per-capita medical malpractice costs for all medical professionals in the U.S., accounting for nearly $27.

-We asked our Pittsburgh medical malpractice lawyer from SMA Law Group to explain liability for medical malpractice in our country.
+We asked our Pittsburgh medical malpractice lawyer from SMT Legal to explain liability for medical malpractice in our country.
 Depending on the circumstances of your case, multiple parties – such as a nurse, physician assistant, and the hospital – can be named as liable parties in a medical malpractice claim.